innoq/architecture-antipatterns/_case_studies/app_development_with_cross_plattform_framework.md

+---
-# App Development with a cross platform framework ✅
+name: App Development with a cross platform framework
-*Author: Felix*

-## Description
+authors: Felix
+done: true
+excerpt_separator: <!--more-->
+layout: study
+---
-When developing an App for an insurance company, the decision was made to build the app with a cross platform JavaScript framework.
+When developing an App for an insurance company, the decision was made to build the app with a cross platform JavaScript framework.<!--more-->

 ## What is the system’s background?
 The plan of the system was to build an app for Android and iOS.
 The app should be a representation of the companies website in the app stores.
 The plan was to use a JavaScript framework for cross platform development based on Cordova.